 SETTING A NEW TRAINING STANDARD

-With their new fleet of Raiders, Blue Air Training will lead the way in providing the best and most cost-efficient training experience for our clients personnel to perform the difficult but essential mission of calling in close air support on current and future battlefields.
+With our new fleet of Raiders, Blue Air Training will lead the way in providing the best and most cost-efficient training experience for our clients personnel to perform the difficult but essential mission of calling in close air support on current and future battlefields.